clartaq/cwiki/resources/private/md/Features.md

 * Because the native markup language is Markdown with some extensions for internal [[Wikilinks]], the pages you write can freely link to the external [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) and other pages inside your local wiki.
 * CWiki includes a straightforward​ Markdown editor with live preview.
 * Each page that you write can have tags associated with it.
 * You're data are not locked in.
-You can export the contents of the wiki to plain text Markdown with YAML front matter.
+You can export the contents of the wiki to plain text Markdown with TOML front matter.
 You can export individual pages or all of the pages at once.
 * You can use CWiki to create pages that attractively format mathematics.
 For example, here is an inline equation $\sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}$, and here is the same equation on it's own line:
 $$\sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}$$
 Math typesetting​ is made possible by using the [MathJax](https://www.mathjax.org/) engine to display mathematics.